 RNTC is offering fellowships for developing countries’ students.
 RNTC’s Fellowships are available for professional journalists, programme-makers, broadcast trainers and managers.
 RNTC Fellowships are unlike NFP fellowships Partial: they cover the course fee (up to 50%), not the costs for travel and accommodation.
 The fellowships will be awarded on academic and professional merit.
 Deadline differs for courses.

 Early Career Development Fellowship for Developing Countries

 The International Federation of Library Associations and Institutions (IFLA) and OCLC are offering Jay Jordan IFLA/OCLC Early Career Development Fellowship for Developing Countries Applicants.
 This fellowship is available for early career development and continuing education for library and information science professionals.
 Applicants must have a qualifying degree in library or information science.
 Normally a PhD is not considered a qualifying degree because the Fellowship program is targeted for early career librarians.
 The application deadline is 14th February.

 Netherlands Fellowship Programmes

 Dutch Ministry of Foreign Affairs under the budget for development cooperation is offering Netherlands Fellowship Programmes (NFP) for developing country applicants.
 NFP offers fellowships for master’s, PhD and short courses.
 Applicants can apply for Master’s degree programmes and short courses in the application period of December 2013- February 2014.
-Scholarship covers your costs of living, the costs of tuition fees, visas, travel and insurance.
-Application should be submitted till 3rd February.
+The scholarship covers your costs of living, the costs of tuition fees, visas, travel and insurance.
+The application should be submitted till 3rd February.